wakatara/gork/ARCHITECTURE.md

 **Don't blindly port old architectures.**

 The original Zork used generic objects because Lisp had no type system.
-Go has strong typing - use it!
+Go has strong typing.
+Use it! (and useful modern consstructs in general!).
 The refactored architecture is:

 - More maintainable
 - More performant
 - More Go-idiomatic
-- Easier to understand
+- Easier to understand (at least to me)
 - Safer (compiler catches bugs)

 **Modern language features exist for a reason.**